 - 1. Use C++ input and output, not C I/O, for all assigned work. - 2.
-Don't use global variables.
+Don't use global variables you will lose points.
 If you think you need one, ask for help.
 Your class design is probably defective. - 3.
-Use getter functions sparingly, and only when you have a good reason for doing so. - 4.
-Don't use setter functions. - 5.
+Don't use getter and setter functions.
+Rather, provide a public interface with semantically meaningful functions for querying and updating the state of an object. - 4.
 Don't believe a lot of the rules of thumb you may have learned in a Java course or that you read on the internet.
+Java is different from C++ in many important ways, and many Java books do not focus on industrial strength programming.